rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Writing your first React with GraphQL and Apollo Client" "react-graphql-apollo-client" %}}

 Now we'll focus on using Apollo Client in React by building another client application.
 Basically, you will learn how to connect the data-layer to the view-layer.
-We'll covrer how to send queries and mutations from the view-layer, and how to update the view-layer to reflect the result.
+We'll cover how to send queries and mutations from the view-layer, and how to update the view-layer to reflect the result.
 Further, you will learn to use GraphQL features like pagination, optimistic UI, caching, local state management, and prefetching with Apollo Client in React.

 For this application, no elaborate React setup is needed.
 Simply use [create-react-app](https://github.com/facebook/create-react-app) to create your React application.
 If you want to have an elaborate React setup instead, see this [setup guide for using Webpack with React](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
 To get started, the following steps have to be performed: